-The report describes the import requirements and regulations for food and agricultural products required by the Government of Tanzania (GoT).
-The report outlines the Tanzania Bureau of Standards (TBS) and other regulations for U.S exports to Tanzania, including labeling and packaging requirements and import procedures as summarized in the Tanzania National Business Portal.
-Exporters should be aware that Intellectual Property Rights (IPR) protection is weak in Tanzania due to poor enforcement copyright legislation.
+This report describes the import requirements and regulations for food and agricultural products required by the Government of Tanzania (GoT).
+The report outlines Tanzania Bureau of Standards (TBS) rules and other regulations for U.S exports to Tanzania.
+Under Act No. 04 of 2020, the Plant Health Section under the Ministry of Agriculture and the Tropical Pesticides Research Authority have been merged together to form the Tanzania Plant Health and Pesticides Authority (TPHPA) which has primary authority over pesticide and plant health requirements.